-Micro TESE is a surgical procedure who is applied to the men without sperm cells in the semen.
-Thus, the lack of sperms cells in the semen might have several reasons including;
+microTESE or Microscopic Testicular Sperm Extraction is a surgical procedure that is applied to males without sperm cells in their semen.
+The lack of sperms cells may have several reasons, including:

 - Obstruction in sperm tubes

-- Congenital inexistence of sperm tubes
+- Lack of existence of sperm tubes

 - Hormonal reasons

 - Genetic reasons: the genes, which provide sperm production in men, are on the Y chromosome.
 The problems with these genes affect sperm production

 - Radiation for cancer treatment may sometimes eliminate sperm production, and it can be permanent

 - Medication, especially drugs used in cancer treatment may stop sperm production permanently